nicolaspayot/Kata/README.md

 # Kata
-Implementations of well-known programming exercices with TDD
+Implementations of well-known programming exercises with TDD